cpplain/launch-school-core-curriculum/rb101/lesson_2/notes.md

 false.methods # => list of methods you can call on the false object
 ```

-- `&&` is the "and" operator and will return `true` only if both expressions evaluated are `true`
+- `&&` is the "and" operator and will return `true` only if both expressions evaluated are `true`.
-- `||` is the "or" operator and will return `true` if either of the expressions evaluated are `true`
+- `||` is the "or" operator and will return `true` if either of the expressions evaluated are `true`.
-- Operators stop evaluating expressions once they can guarantee the return value, this is called **short circuiting**
+- Operators stop evaluating expressions once they can guarantee the return value; this is called **short circuiting**.
-- **Truthiness** differs from `true` in that Ruby considers more than the `true` object to be "truthy"
+- **Truthiness** differs from `true` in that Ruby considers more than the `true` object to be "truthy".
-- Ruby considers everything to be "truthy" other than `false` and `nil`
+- Ruby considers everything to be "truthy" other than `false` and `nil`.
-- An expression Ruby considers true is not the same as the `true` object
+- An expression Ruby considers true is not the same as the `true` object.

 ```ruby
 name = find_name